 This is a companion post to our mega-article on codecs: How to Choose the Right Codec for Every Project.
 Take a look at that if you haven’t seen it yet!

 We’ve pulled together a list of the most common intermediate codecs used in video postproduction, so that you can compare codecs against each other.
-Each manufacturer publishes their own specifications in different formats, but we’ve scoured the Internet and brought them all into a single page.
+We’re talking intermediate codecs, so we’re not covering camera codecs.
+Each company publishes their own specifications in different formats, but we’ve scoured the Internet and brought them all into a single page.
 If you want to compare ProRes vs DNxHD, ProRes vs Cineform, DNxHD vs. DPX, or any other combination, you’ve come to the right place.
 This table can help you choose the right codec for each project.

 Make good use of the filtering and sorting functions!
 Try typing “10-bit” or “4:2:2 10-bit” into the box below: